what classes should i choose for next year?

 Most colleges require a basic knowledge of computers.
 Be sure to take a course that includes basic computer terminology and hardware operation.

 Some colleges require a credit or half a credit of health and/or physical education.
 Even if the college you are interested in attending does not require these two courses, you would still benefit from taking them in order to acquire an attitude for good health.

 If the college you want to attend does not require credits in the arts, computer sciences, or health/physical education, then you should still take these subjects as electives.
 Furthermore, if you want to explore some possible career options or already have an idea of what you would like to major in at college, use your elective courses to get a head start.
 Interested in business?
 See if your high school offers a course in marketing or logistics.
-Want to work for a newspaper after college?
-Take a high school journalism class to get experience on what it's like to put a newspaper together.
-Interested in photography or graphic design?
+Want to work in photography or graphic design after college?
 See if your school offers a yearbook class as an elective.
 Electives give you the opportunity to follow your passions and develop new interests.
 However, you shouldn't have a light load when it comes to electives either.
 If you excel in foreign languages, consider taking that fourth year of Spanish as an elective.
 If you have a knack for math, go ahead and take that fourth or fifth year so you will look good in the admissions process.

 Honors/Advanced Placement Courses

 Colleges want students who challenge themselves.
 Taking the highest level that you possibly can (while still making good grades) in subjects such as English or math will give you an edge in the admissions process.
 Talk to your school counselor about the possibility of taking honors or advanced placement (AP) classes.

 On average, the courses mentioned above are expected for college admission.
 However, keep in mind that requirements for admission may vary from school to school.
 Some colleges may require additional courses, while others require less.
 Be sure to check with your college(s) of interest to see what courses are required.